zuzanadobes/DRLND-Project-Collaboration-and-Competition/README.md

 # DRLND-Project-Collaboration-and-Competition

 Draft submission to Udacity of project code towards the completion of the nano degree "Deep Reinforcement Learning" (DRL).
-Project #3 called "Collaboration and Competition" trains an agent to play tennis.
+Project #3 called "Collaboration and Competition" trains an agent to play tennis,  and to keep the ball "in play" as long as possible,

 # Introduction